openstack/nova-specs/specs/mitaka/approved/libvirt-real-time.rst

 As an indication of the benefits and tradeoffs of realtime, it is useful to consider some real performance numbers.
-With bare metal and dedicated CPUs but non-realtime schedular policy, worst case latency is on the order of 150 microseconds, and mean latency is approx 2 microseconds.
-With KVM and dedicated CPUs and a realtime schedular policy, worst case latency is 14 microseconds, and mean latency is < 10 microseconds.
+With bare metal and dedicated CPUs but non-realtime scheduler policy, worst case latency is on the order of 150 microseconds, and mean latency is approx 2 microseconds.
+With KVM and dedicated CPUs and a realtime scheduler policy, worst case latency is 14 microseconds, and mean latency is < 10 microseconds.
 This shows that while realtime brings significant benefits in worst case latency, the mean latency is still significantly higher than that achieved on